SystemErrorWang/White-box-Cartoonization/README.md

 - Run train.py, results will be saved in /train_cartoon folder
 - Codes are cleaned from production environment and untested
 - There may be minor problems but should be easy to resolve
-- Pretrained VGG_19 model can be finded at following url: https://drive.google.com/open?id=1JfJzJbNjAWBIHGm9mc_R9dXv7DAw3tZc
+- Pretrained VGG_19 model can be found at following url:

+	https://drive.google.com/open?id=1JfJzJbNjAWBIHGm9mc_R9dXv7DAw3tZc